ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% endhighlight %}

 This is all you need to integrate the Presence SDK.
 Now you can run the application and Login into your configured accounts.

+### Configure Experience SDK

+Presence SDK is packaged with Experience SDK and you have to embed both the frameworks to use Presence SDK.
+If you don’t want to use Experience SDK in your client app than please skip this step but if your client app also wants to provide Experience SDK features than you will also need to configure it.
+To configure Experience SDK please use this convenient method:

+{% highlight swift %}
+func configureExperienceSDK() {
+  let experienceConfiguration = ExperienceConfiguration.Builder()
+    .setAppId("yourAppId")
+    .setAppSource("yourAppSource")
+    .setSubdomain("subdomainForYourApp")
+    .setAppName("yourAppName")
+    .setApiKey("yourApiKey")
+    .setApiSubdomain("apiSubdomainForYourApp")
+    .build()
+  PresenceSDK.getPresenceSDK().setExperienceConfiguration(experienceConfiguration)
+}
+{% endhighlight %}

+You can call this method from didFinishLaunchingWithOptions() method of AppDelegate class.

 {% endcapture %}